inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 Option Window
 .............

-Changing projection settings and understanding that QGIS is multilingual
+To change the projection settings and acknowledge that QGIS is multilingual

 1. Go to Options window: **Settings/options**
 2. :guilabel:`Click` on the CRS tab